 Sometimes you have chemotherapy instead of radiotherapy for SVCO.
 Or before radiotherapy, your doctor might suggest putting a tube, called a stent, into the blood vessel to keep it open.

-If SVCO is caused by a blood clot, you have drugs to thin the blood (anti coagulants), such as heparin and warfarin.
+If a blood clot causes SVCO, you have drugs to thin the blood (anti coagulants), such as heparin and warfarin.

 It is likely that you'll have steroids, such as dexamethasone, alongside any other treatment you have.